qwefgh90/ng-terminal/projects/ng-terminal/README.md

 ```

 Now you can print or do something on the terminal with `NgTerminal` object which has APIs for developers.
 You can get a object by using `@ViewChild` in your component.
+It is very important that an object of `NgTerminalComponent` is populated after `ngAfterViewInit()` is called.

 ```typescript
 //...